mr-nfamous/ungop/readme.md

 ### •ldr· «LoaD Register from aligned»

-The source memory must be aligned on a multiple of the size of the result type.
+The source address must be aligned on a multiple of the size of the result type.
 I.e. loading a 128 bit vector with ldrq requires a 16 byte aligned address.
 On architectures with a little endian vector representation, vector lanes are loaded